-I position myself as a researcher in what has been referred to as a performative research paradigm with a background in Brad Haseman's manifesto for performative research.3 The performative research paradigm covers post-approaches to and extensions of qualitative research as well as artistic research perspectives.4 Researching within this paradigm can be understood as a creation and not as a representation of something that existed before my research.
-I am entangled and in multiple relations in my research, and I move and change with the research process.5 I move beyond the human-centred world views and approach my research material with a curiosity of performativity, materiality and relationality.
+In what has been named a performative research paradigm with a background in Brad Haseman's manifesto for performative research (Haseman 2006), is where I position myself as a researcher.
+The performative research paradigm covers post-approaches to and extensions of qualitative research as well as artistic research perspectives (Jusslin et al. 2022).
+Researching within this paradigm can be understood as a creation and not as a representation of something that existed before my research.
+I am entangled and in multiple relations in my research and I move and change with the research process (T. P. Østern et al. 2023).
+I move beyond the human-centered world views and approach my research material with a curiosity of performativity, materiality and relationality.
 I look for what human and nonhuman bodies and materialities do performatively in their mutual relations.
-In the musicmaking's doing, focus is shifted from music as an object to music as a dynamic doing and becoming with effects that I account for.
+In the music making's doing, focus is shifted from music as an object to music as a dynamic doing and becoming with effects that I account for.

-With my performative study, I research music-making as an entanglement of multiple intra-acting components while I ask what human and nonhuman bodies and materialities do in this ongoing dynamism of music-making.
-Other recent studies with professional musicians and their music-making and agential realism include 'In Close Combat with the Note Enemy: Shame, Empowerment, and Performative Learning' (Schøien et al. 2022), 'Untamed Stories Told by Artfully Creative Artists in Malawi and Norway' (A.-L. Østern & Hovde 2019) as well as 'To Learn with Becomings of Graphic Notation in Music as Iterative Intra-action' (Toxværd 2022).
-When compared to these studies, this article's research makes use of two agential cuts in a concert in the form of two pieces of music and analyses effects that cross time and space.
+With my performative study I research music making as an entanglement of multiple intraacting components while I ask what human and nonhuman bodies and materialities do in this ongoing dynamism of music making.
+Other recent studies with professional musicians and their music making and agential realism include "In close combat with the note enemy: Shame, empowerment, and performative learning" (Schøien et al. 2022), "Untamed stories told by artfully creative artists in Malawi and Norway" (A.-L. Østern & Hovde 2019) as well as "To learn with becomings of graphic notation in music as iterative intra-action" (Toxværd 2022).
+In comparison to these studies, this article's research makes use of two agential cuts in a concert in the form of two pieces of music and analyses effects that cross time and space.

-Since there is little work yet done on agential realism and music-making based on improvised music, I aim to contribute with this performative study to the growing field of studies that contest the notion of human agency in the centre of musicianship and instrumentality in the field of critical organology.6 Agential realism and music performance in the field of sound art are researched in the study 'Composing Fragmented Relations With Materials, Locations, and Archives,'7 which builds on a relational perspective where sound is used as a connective tissue bringing fragments into relationship.
-Another study is 'Materiality: The Fabrication of Sound,'8 in which sound is described as a kind of fabricated fabric made of the interweave of multiple elements.
-In relation to agential realism and composition, Hermansson offers in her master's thesis an understanding of music that gives prominence to music's material and bodies.9 And in Øvrebø's PhD dissertation, he combines audience research and artistic perspectives with an agential realist approach.10 With my work described in this article, I want to add an exploration of a diffractive field with alto saxophones as a pivotal point in the realm of experimental jazz and improvised music.
+Since there is little work yet done on agential realism and music making based on improvised music, I aim to contribute with this performative study to the growing field of studies that contest the notion of human agency in the center of musicianship and instrumentality in the field of critical organology (Bovermann et al. 2017).
+Agential realism and music performance in the field of sound art are researched in the study "Composing Fragmented Relations With Materials, Locations, and Archives" (Southern & Thulin 2021) which builds on a relational perspective where sound is used as a connective tissue bringing fragments into relationship.
+Another study is "Materiality: The Fabrication of Sound" (McKinnon 2021) where sound is described as a kind of fabricated fabric made of the interweave of multiple elements.
+In relation to agential realism and composition Hermansson offers in her Master's Thesis an understanding of music that gives prominence to music's material and bodies (Hermansson 2014).
+And in Øvrebø's PhD Dissertation he combines audience research and artistic perspectives with an agential realist approach (Øvrebø 2021).
+With my work described in this article, I want to add an exploration of a diffractive field with alto saxophones as a pivotal point in the realm of experimental jazz and improvised music.